Encharted Cook

 • Can You Freeze Potato Salad?

-• More Delicious Side Dishes
+• More Side Dishes You'll Love

 • 📖 Recipe

 This old-fashioned and truly classic recipe contains just the right amount of ingredients to make a tasty salad you will want to make over and over again.
-Her recipe contains potatoes, hard-boiled eggs, and celery and the potato salad dressing contains Miracle Whip, sweet pickle relish, yellow mustard, salt, and pepper.
+Her recipe contains potatoes, hard-boiled eggs, and celery, and the potato salad dressing contains Miracle Whip, sweet pickle relish, yellow mustard, salt, and pepper.
 That is only 8 ingredients for the whole salad including the dressing!

-Over the years, I have made only one change to my mom's old-fashioned recipe, which is the use of Yukon gold potatoes.
-I love these potatoes for their natural sweetness and firm texture.
 My mom didn't use them because the Yukon gold potato did not exist before 1966 and only became available to consumers after 1980.
 She used russet potatoes that were widely available during her prime potato salad-making days.

 So, let's cook!

-Here's What you Need to Make My Classic Potato Salad:
+Here's What You Need to Make My Classic Potato Salad:

 • Small Yukon Gold Potatoes - 2 to 3-inch potatoes will quarter into nice bite-sized chunks.